jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Campaigns/Stormlord/Chapters/Chapter 3 - Cataclysm.md

 To reach the palace, the players will need to arrive at Fort Bragg, pass through the security checkpoint there, cross the Champs-Elysees and then make their way across the palace lawns and into the Palace of the White Opal.

+> Read Description in Settings > Aurum > Locations > Verns > Palace Isle > Fort Bragg

 At Ft.
 Bragg, the party will be approached by a man who introduces himself as Galeen Bale.
 Bale will inform the party that a new criminal organization is on the rise by making use of the title of Shadow Thieves.
 He says that he will pay the party handsomely (300g) if they manage to find out the identiy of this new kingpin impostor.
 Through his own investigation, he has learned that these so called Shadow Thieves are taking recruits at the Delmirth Tavern - that the party should introduce themselves to the bartender as Aran Linvale.
 This opens up the sidequest: `Shadow Impersonators`.

+> Read Description in Settings > Aurum > Characters > Galeen Bale

 While crossing the Champs-Elysees, the players will once again run into High Chancellor Alerack, who will comment on the previous night.

+> Read Description in Settings > Aurum > Locations > Verns > Palace Isle > Champs-Elysees

+> Read Description in Settings > Aurum > Locations > Verns > Palace Isle > Palace of the White Opal

 The players will meet the King in a great dining hall along with Simeon Silversky and Florial Starflower - surviving members of Steve Silversky's family and Nastor Alastain - head of Orlesian intelligence.
 The King will merely introduce Alastain as his advisor and will reassure the party that they may speak freely in his presence.

+King Radovid formost wished to meet the so-called "Heroes of Westwind", honor them, and mourn the loss of their companion with them.
+He will invite the party to dine with the four of them, and ask them to join him for a memorial service to honor the fallen citizens and soldiers - many of whom are still considered missing - who perished in the Westwind incident.
+The ceremony itself is not for a few hours and the party will be honored guests of the castle, able to relax and enjoy the amenities in the meantime.

+At the end of the dinner, Radovid will intent that the would like the players to speak to Alastain in private after the ceremony - that he has an offer for them to consider.

+> Read Description in Settings > Aurum > Locations > Verns > Palace Isle > Palace of the White Opal > Great Hall

+> Radovid faced away from you as you entered the hall, observing the palace lawn from the great window which made up the east wall, his hands folded behind his back.

+> Read Description in Settings > Aurum > Characters > Radovid Heclair II

+Describe the other characters as Radovid introduces them.

+> Read Description in Settings > Aurum > Characters > Nastor Alastain

+> The two elves in Radovid's compay sat togther, almost comically alone at the end of the huge feasting table which dominated much of the great hall.
+Their grief was plain - red eyes and tear streaked cheeks were common between the pair, though they tried to mantain some manner of composure in these unfamilair circumstances.
+The man, Simeon Silversky, bore an uncanny resemblance to your deceased companion, Steve Silversky.
+It was obvious through his weathered appearance that he was the man's father or close relative.
+The woman, Florial, would have been a prototypical example of Elven grace under any other circumstances her well kept hair and fair skin indicating a life that was spared from the hardships of her companion.

+> Read Description in Settings > Aurum > Locations > Verns > Palace Isle > Palace of the White Opal > Palace Lawns

 King Heclair's speech:
 > People of Verns.
 As you all know our brothers and sisters in Westwind have suffered a horrible tragedy over the past week.
 I speak for our city, our nation, and our Republic when I say that our deepest sympathies go out to them.
 Loss is always a challenge, but we as a people must begin to accept that loss is our new way of life.
 Make no mistake - we are at war both here and at the front.
 These fiends, these denizens of hell, would like nothing more than to destroy all we have built - to bring humanity to its very knees.
 We will not let them!
 The Republic's Legions will stand against the darkness and prevail!
 We will stand against darkness to the very end.